zemiret/8asscrap/README.md

 1. route pyramid
 2. timeline (e.g. breaking into new grade)

 # So what do I do now?

 PREP backend for deployment:
-    * have envs extracted into a non-public env-file.
-Things like:
+    * DONE have envs extracted into a non-public env-file:
-        * have config for dev/prod somehow
+        * DONE have config for dev/prod somehow
-        * mongo connection string
-        * username, password for running sidexporter
     * move redash config in under the repo, spin up redash to be able to redirect to it from the frontend app (or if it's really hard to even start redash (reinstall compose first) locally, then set it up on some server)
+    * TODO: setup redash - need a setup script that generates env and creates postgres-data + could also run the create_db function
+        * try creating a custom network (same as on the other machine, we'll need that anyway for the mongo to run)
     * Write composes to deploy the thing.
+    * extract envs from composes
 PREP frontend for deployment:
     * learn how to and try to deploy it
     * when on the server - have mongo user with a password